 Has a plugin update ever affected your website?
 Or are you afraid of modifying your website while keeping your audiences on hold?

-Well, I’d like to speak about a well-known solution to all of this and a lot more – create a staging site!
+Well, I’d like to speak about a well-known solution to all this and more – create a staging site!

-It’s easier to manage a staging site when you have just one website.
+Managing a staging site is easier when you have just one website.
 Really?

 An extension of MainWP Pro along with WP STAGING makes that possible.